DiffusionMRITool/dmritool/Documentation/Sphinx/index.rst

 With DMRITOOL_, you can:

-* reconstruction/estimation of diffusion data, including diffusion weighted signal, ensemble average propagator (EAP), diffusion orientation distribution function (dODF), and some meaningful scalar maps, etc.
+* perform reconstruction/estimation of diffusion data, including diffusion weighted signal, ensemble average propagator (EAP), diffusion orientation distribution function (dODF), and some meaningful scalar maps, etc.
 * generate spherically uniform sampling scheme design for single or multiple shells (will be in the future version).
 * perform diffusion MRI data simulation.
-* visualization of spherical function field (e.g. dODF field, EAP profile field)
+* visualize spherical function field (e.g. dODF field, EAP profile field)

 Citations will help us support the continued development of DMRITOOL_.